zellij-org/zellij/README.md

 * Clone the project
 * In the project folder, run: `cargo run`

+(note that right now Mosaic only supports linux and maybe mac)

 Some temporary controls (these will be changed to something more convenient when the project matures a little):
   * ctrl-n - split focused pane vertically
   * ctrl-b - split focused pane horizontally